 “When the harvest came there was no place for a monkey or anything else to hide.
 By the time I was eighteen I hadn’t thought about it in years, even when our crops grew best in the county year after year, except perhaps to remember what an embarrassing little idiot I’d been with my imaginary monkey friend.
 We were reaching the last part of the growth cycle and I had my chores to do.
 I was thinking about graduation though, and what I was going to do afterward.
 Even then I didn’t want to stay where I was forever, in that little town, but I wasn’t sure what my other options were.
 To put my mind off it I decided to wander into the cornfield.
 I hadn’t played those boyhood games of imagination in years of course, possibly not since that spring when I was eight.
 Still I used to do that one game now and then, when I would try to walk in the straightest line I could from one side of the cornfield to the other, once the stalks reached a height where they had grown over my head.
 I’d never worked out why I always came out crooked, judging by the markers placed around the field.
-I’d walk through as careful as a tightrope walker trying to keep one row on my left shoulder and one on the right.
-Would enter with the scarecrow on one side and cheat by looking up and judging where I was by it, but still somehow I’d come out somewhere other than where I’d planned to be on the other side.
+I’d walk through as careful as a tightrope walker but still somehow I’d come out somewhere other than where I’d planned to be on the other side.
 Anyway, the point was I went deep into the cornfield and there he was.
 My monkey.”

 “I had to bury them when I was not much older than you.
-It was a stormy night on the road near their farm, it wasn’t anyone’s fault exactly-, a little bit the fault of the truck driver, a little bit the fault of my father, just an accident on a wet, slippery and dark country road.
+It was a stormy night on the road near the farm.
+It wasn’t anyone’s fault exactly, a little bit the fault of the truck driver, a little bit the fault of my father.
+Just an accident on a wet, slippery and dark country road.
 The coroner told me they were lucky, they both died instantly in the crash.
+Lucky.
 The only time I went home was to bury them and that was only as far as the graveyard on the outskirts of town.
-Family I’d never seen before or since were there, and people from town whispering to each other about the horrible son who’d snapped and run for the big city to become a burnout hippie.
+Family I’d never seen before or since were there, and people from town whispering to each other about the horrible son who’d snapped and ran to the big city to become a burnout hippie.
 I stayed only for the funeral and made sure I was out of town before nightfall, not that I’m sure night or day would have made any difference.
 I sold the farm through a proxy to a neighbour who wanted to expand, and I believe he was later bought out by a large corporation, and then their land was absorbed by a larger conglomerate.
 It’s all industrial farms there now, corn for biofuels, no room for little family farms.
 I was told he paid far above market price.
 It gave me the money to start a family earlier than I might have otherwise, more comfortably.
 I never went back to see what became of the farm but I’ve seen the area on the-, computer map, on the internet, out of curiosity.”

-We were silent for a long time while I was trying to absorb the story.
-Eventually the Judge said he’d told me because he thought I was the only one of his children or grandchildren who would understand, but I admitted I didn’t really understand at all.
+We were silent for a long time while I tried to absorb the story.
+Eventually, the Judge said he’d told me because he thought I was the only one of his children or grandchildren who would understand, but I admitted I didn’t really understand at all.

 “Do you remember what I said?
 What I asked for?”
-The Judge said, “For my family to be rich and lucky, and for the corn to grow back.
-I worked hard to get to where I was before I retired, as I’ve encouraged you to do, but-, how much of that was due to chance and hard work and how much due to-, luck?
-I have such a large family and we’ve always been-, lucky, in investment, property, careers, and rich in prospects, money and children.
-How much of that could be due to the natural course of events and how much to a deal made with a creature I didn’t understand when I was eight years old?
+The Judge said.
+“For my family to be rich and lucky, and for the corn to grow back.
+I worked hard to get to where I was before I retired, as I’ve encouraged you to do, but-, how much of that was due to chance and hard work, and how much due to luck?
+I have such a large family and we’ve always been lucky, in investments, property, careers, and rich in prospects, money, and children.
+How much of that could be due to the natural course of events and how much to a deal made with a creature I didn’t understand when I was eight-years-old?
 And what kind of-, snapback, might there be if the deal isn’t completed?”